Dxsonu7/Dxsonu7/README.md

 <br>

 <p>
 👋 Hi there!
-I'm Sonu, a Software Engineer, CodePath.org and College student passionate about increasing diversity and equity in technology.
+I'm Sonu, a software engineer, codePath.org fellow, develop for good volunteer and college student passionate about increasing diversity and equity in technology.
 I was born in Birgunj, Nepal in a multicultural family and I am currently based in Iowa, United States.
 My journey as a first generation college student to Software Engineer has shaped me into the person I am today.
 Coming from a non-traditional background, I am committed to impacting people's lives through the medium of technology. 🚀
 </p>

 <br>